Continually Updated Clinical Reference

 The mimetic muscles direct facial movements.
 Under the control of the seventh cranial nerve (CN VII), the movement of these muscles correlates with the communication of human thought, emotion, and expression.
 Loss of this capacity is disfiguring and dysfunctional.
-At rest, an unnatural relaxation of the eyelid, cheek, and corner of the mouth occurs.
+At rest, an unnatural relaxation of the eyelid, cheek, and corner of the mouth is seen.
 Movement accentuates disfigurement.
 The lack of function leads to dry eye, ectropion, and conjunctivitis.
-Furthermore, alar collapse, nasal obstruction, muffled speech, and drooling appear.
-Cosmetically, the face is asymmetric.
+Furthermore, alar collapse, nasal obstruction, muffled speech, and drooling occur.
+Cosmetically, the face is asymmetrical.
 The eyebrow, eyelids, cheeks, and lips droop.
 The frontal creases are lost, and the nasolabial fold flattens.

-Several techniques have evolved to correct these deficits, including dynamic techniques such as nerve grafting and muscle transposition and static techniques with fascial or alloplastic slings.
-Each technique has limitations.
-Each technique, however, provides some restoration of both form and function and can be used in combination to optimize results.
+Several techniques have evolved to correct these deficits, including dynamic techniques such as nerve grafting and muscle transposition, and static techniques with fascial or alloplastic slings.
+[1, 2] Each technique has limitations, but each provides some restoration of both form and function and can be used in combination to optimize results.
+See the image below.

 History of the Procedure